lane-s/node-game-engine/docs/Entity-Component-System.md

 #Entity-Component-System

+See [wikipedia](https://en.wikipedia.org/wiki/Entity_component_system) for a good overview on this design pattern

 The [Entity](public/Entity.md) is the most basic object in the game.
 Everything besides terrain is an entity.
 Entities are managed both client and server-side using the [EntityManager](public/EntityManager.md)